 Caching rules determine which objects are cached.
 When a caching rule for a particular URL is first established, those objects contained within the URL are not cached until there is a browser request for them.
-When a document is first requested, OracleAS Web Cache appends a Surrogate-Capability request-header field to the document.
-The Surrogate-Capability request-header field identifies that the document passed through the cache.
+When an object is first requested, OracleAS Web Cache appends a Surrogate-Capability request-header field to the object.
+The Surrogate-Capability request-header field identifies that the object passed through the cache.
 OracleAS Web Cache then sends the request to the origin server.
 This is a cache miss.
-If the requested document is specified as one of the documents to cache, then OracleAS Web Cache caches the document for subsequent requests.
-When the document is subsequently requested, OracleAS Web Cache serves the document from its cache to the browser.
+If the requested object is specified as one of the objects to cache, then OracleAS Web Cache caches the object for subsequent requests.
+When the object is subsequently requested, OracleAS Web Cache serves the object from its cache to the browser.
 This is a cache hit.

-You configure a caching rule by specifying caching attributes based on the URL with OracleAS Web Cache Manager, or you configure the caching attributes for a specific object within a Surrogate-Control response-header field.
-OracleAS Web Cache uses the following priority to determine how documents are processed by the cache:
+You configure a caching rule by specifying caching attributes based on the URL with Oracle Enterprise Manager 10g Application Server Control Console or OracleAS Web Cache Manager, or you configure the caching attributes for a specific object within a Surrogate-Control response-header field.
+OracleAS Web Cache uses the following priority to determine object cacheability:

 - 1. Surrogate-Control response header

-- 2. Caching rule configured with OracleAS Web Cache Manager
+- 2. Caching rule configured with Application Server Control Console or OracleAS Web Cache Manager

 - 3. Other HTTP headers:

 - Authorization request header

 - Proxy-Authorization request header

-- Pragma: no-cache response header

-- Warning response header
+- Pragma: no-cache response header - Warning response header

-- Cookie request header

-- Set-Cookie response header